Skip to Main Content

 Location Managers

-Location management in Canada requires professionals who navigate federal, provincial, and municipal permit systems — from Ontario Creates and Creative BC frameworks to city-level film offices in Toronto, Vancouver, and Montreal.
-Our location managers ensure comprehensive permit coverage across all jurisdictions your production requires.
+Here is how this works in practice.
+Location management in Canada needs pros who handle federal, provincial, and city permit systems — from Ontario Creates and Creative BC frameworks to city-level film offices in Toronto, Vancouver, and Montreal.
+Our location managers make sure full permit coverage across all jurisdictions your production needs.

+Here is the short of it.
 We connect you with location managers who know Canada's filming landscape intimately.
-Our network includes professionals experienced in managing shoots from Toronto's urban streetscapes to Vancouver's versatile locations, Montreal's European architecture, and the dramatic Rocky Mountain wilderness — providing expert local support wherever you shoot.
+Our network has pros skilled in managing shoots from Toronto's urban streetscapes to Vancouver's versatile locations, Montreal's European build style, and the dramatic Rocky Mountain wilderness — giving pro local support wherever you shoot.

 ACT 01